automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Proceratosaurus.md

 # Proceratosaurus
-## Description: Despite its name, not a close relative of Ceratosaurus.
+## Despite its name, not a close relative of Ceratosaurus.